Dry eyes

 What can be done about it

 There are several ways to combat dry eyes.
-Solutions may include:
+Solutions can include:

 • Artificial tears (drops, gel or ointment)